beeverycreative/B2X300-resources/3D_Printed_Parts/TPU Adapter/README.md

 ---

 ## Printing Settings
-You should print the TPU adapter in a rigid material that can whitstand 70ºC, for example PETG/ASA with the following settings:
+You should print the TPU adapter in a rigid material that can whitstand at least 70ºC, for example PETG/ASA with the following settings:
 - Layer height: 0.1mm
 - Outer walls: 4
 - Infill density: 30%